 Trump admin set to OK surveillance drone sale to India

-The Trump administration is set to authorize the sale of unarmed surveillance drones to India, a congressional aide and industry representative said Friday, as the two nations' leaders prepare for their first face-to-face meeting.
-India initiated its request to buy 22 Guardian unmanned aircraft for maritime surveillance last year.
+In this June 2, 2017, file photo Indian Prime Minister Narendra Modi speaks in St. Petersburg, Russia.
+The Trump administration is set to authorize the sale of surveillance drones to India as the two nations' leaders prepare for their first face-to-face meeting on June 26.
+That's according to a congressional aide and an industry representative speaking to The Associated Press.

 Discussions